 - 4 Tbsp. finely ground espresso or coffee beans (I use my own grinder, but already ground coffee and even instant coffee work, too)

 - 4 Tbsp. unsweetened cocoa powder (your basic Hersheys is perfect here)

 - 8 Tbsp. dairy product.
 Choose whole milk, heavy cream, yogurt (must be unflavored!), almond milk or coconut milk.
 Use less dairy if you like a thicker paste.
-Substitutions are allowed: Try an egg instead of dairy if you are an egg mask lover, or substitute oils, such as olive oil, extra virgin coconut oil or almond oil if you have dehydrated skin.
+Substitutions are allowed: Try an egg instead of dairy if you are an egg mask lover, or substitute oils, such as olive oil, extra virgin coconut oil or sweet almond oil if you have dehydrated skin.
 If using oils, halve the amount or it will be too runny.

 - 2 Tbsp. honey (if you have dry skin) or lemon juice (if you have oily skin)

 Mix coffee and cocoa powder in a bowl.